 Section 49.
 Hauling and Operating Time Restrictions.
-PURCHASER shall not haul logs from the timber sale area on weekends, State-observed holidays, or outside the hours of 5:00 a.m. to 6:00 p.m. daily, without notification and approval by STATE.
+PURCHASER shall not haul logs from the timber sale area on weekends or the following State-observed holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Veteran's Day, Thanksgiving Day, and Christmas Day; or outside the hours of 5:00 a.m. to 6:00 p.m. daily, without notification and approval by STATE.